-- 4.5.19 Neighbourhood Development Orders (NDOs) were introduced through the Localism Act 2011 and grant planning permission for specific development in a particular area.
+- Neighbourhood Development Orders (NDOs) were introduced through the Localism 4.5.19 Act 2011 and grant planning permission for specific development in a particular area.
 Community organisations can bring forward a 'Community Right to Build Order' which is a type of NDO.
-This allows certain community organisations to bring forward smaller-scale development on a specific site, without the need for planning Communities have the freedom to develop, for instance, small-scale permission. housing and other facilities that they want.
+This allows certain community organisations to bring forward smaller-scale development on a specific site, without the need for planning permission.
+Communities have the freedom to develop, for instance, small-scale housing and other facilities that they want.
 Any benefit from this development stays within the community to be used for the community's benefit, for example, to maintain affordable housing stock.
-Through the Regulation 14 consultation, local community group, Holmfirth Transition Town (HoTT) highlighted that they are currently setting up a Community Land Trust to build affordable low-energy homes in the Holme Valley.
-This approach is supported by the Parish Council and aligns with Kirklees' Local Plan Policy 11 which says that 'The Council will encourage proposals for custom/ self-build homes where consistent with other policies in the Local Plan'.
-Kirklees has a self-build and custom housebuilding register to support those individuals and associations who are seeking to acquire serviced plots of land in their area in order to build homes for those individuals to occupy.9 - 4.5.20 Policy 6 aims to help ensure appropriates types of property are developed in Holme Valley.
+Through the Regulation 14 consultation, local community group, Holmfirth Transition Town (HoTT) highlighted that they are currently setting up a Community Land Trust to build affordable lowenergy homes in the Holme Valley.
+This approach is supported by the Parish Council and aligns with Kirklees' Local Plan Policy LP11 which says that 'The Council will encourage proposals for custom/ self-build homes where consistent with other policies in the Local Plan'.
+Kirklees has a self-build and custom housebuilding register to support those individuals and associations who are seeking to acquire serviced plots of land in their area in order to build homes for those individuals to occupy. - 4.5.20 Policy 6 aims to help ensure appropriate types of property are developed in Holme Valley.
 The Policy has been prepared to provide local detail to Kirklees Local Plan Policy LP3 Location of New Development and Policy LP11 Housing Mix and Affordable Housing.
-In the Peak District National Park Authority part of the Neighbourhood Area, Core Strategy Policy Development Strategy DS1 applies.
-This sets out in Part D that in 'named settlements there is additional scope to maintain and improve the sustainability and vitality of communities across the National Park.
-In or on the edge of these settlements new build development will be acceptable for affordable housing, community facilities and small-scale retail and business premises.'
+Policy 6 does not apply to that part of the neighbourhood area that is within the Peak District National Park.